newaetech/chipshouter-picoemp/README.md

 at [NewAE Technology](www.newae.com).
 While not the first commercially available EMFI tool, ChipSHOUTER was the first "easily purchasable" (even if expensive) tool with extensive open documentation.
 The tool was *not* open-source, but it did contain a variety of detailed description of the design and architecture in the [User Manual](https://github.com/newaetech/ChipSHOUTER/tree/master/documentation).
 The ChipSHOUTER design optimization focused in rough order on (1) safe operation, (2) high performance, (3) usability, and finally (4) cost.
-This results in a tool that covers many use-cases, but may be overkill (and too costly) for a subset of those use-cases.
+This results in a tool that covers many use-cases, but may be overkill (and too costly) for many.
 In additional, acquiring the safety testing/certification is not cheap, and must be accounted for in the product sale price.

 The PicoEMP tries to fill in the gap that ChipSHOUTER leaves at the lower end of the spectrum.
 This PicoEMP project is *not* the
 ChipSHOUTER.
 Instead it's designed to present a "bare bones" tool that has a design optimization focused in rough order of (1) safe